anupmehta702/KafkaConnectivity/README.md

 # KafkaConnectivity
-This contains details to connect to Kafka
+This contains details to connect to Kafka ,create Producer and consumer to send and receive events .It also has multi consumer based on Consumer group.
+Along with this it also has code to create AVRO schemas and use schme registry to serialize and deserialize events .

 **INSTRUCTIONS -**